-Particulars As per Audited FS for FY 2016-17 (Closing balance) for FY 2017-18 Total Amount (in Rs.)
-Utilisation of Development Fund 4,20,66,154 27,77,215 4,48,43,369
+Particulars As per Audited FS for FY 2016- 17 (Closing Balance) As per Audited FS for FY 2017- 18 (for the year)# As per Audited FS for FY 2018-19 (for the year) Total Utilisation of Development Fund 4,20,66,154 27,77,215 79,40,802 5,27,84,171

-#The school also need to take appropriate impact of sale of fixed assets (purchased out of development fund) of Rs.8,21,644 while deriving the balance of development fund utilization account.
+#The school also need to take appropriate impact of sale of fixed assets (purchased out of development fund) of Rs.
+8,21,644 while deriving the balance of development fund utilization account.

 VI.
-The financial statements of the school revealed Rs.15,00,96,639 as on 31.03.2018 under "Facility Expansion Fund" which was created out of the General Reserve Fund and Income and Expenditure Account in the FY 2015-16, 2016-17 and 2017-18.
+The financial statements of the school revealed Rs.15,00,96,639 as on 31.03.2019 under "Facility Expansion Fund" which was created out of the General Reserve Fund and Income and Expenditure Account in the FY 2015-16, 2016-17, 2017-18 and 2018-19.
 As per the school, this fund shall be utilised (but not limited) for meeting the expansion plan relating to additional construction of rooms, additional storey, hostel and other important school facilities, purchase of land and construction of new school building, purchase/ replenishment of heavy items like vehicle, DG set/ Electrical items which relate to building, renovation of existing school buildings, various process improvement and cost reductions initiatives which include projects like solar energy, science lab innovation, technology advancement for school education.